buildpacks/community/GOVERNANCE.md

 ##### Supermajority:
 [supermajority]: #supermajority
 Throughout these documents, "supermajority" means 66%+.
-If there are 2 maintainers, both must vote.
 In the case of a team with one maintainer, their single vote is sufficient.